 Out in the Locker Room

-A compilation of articles written by LGBT sports community activist Jeff Kagan.
+A compilation of articles written by LGBTQ sports community activist Jeff Kagan.
 Jeff is the co-founder of Out of Bounds NYC, the New York City Gay Hockey Association and the New York City Gay Basketball League.
 He has written articles for Next Magazine, Compete Magazine and Go NYC Magazine.

 Federation of Gay Games